 The BlueConic database will grow over time.
 For every new visitor to your site, a new profile is created.
 If visitors do not return within a reasonable amount of time, their profiles lose value when actions that took place long ago are less relevant.
 If these profiles do not contain any personal identifiable information, and visitors have not returned, these profiles blur the statistics on segment sizes, with the likeliness that these profiles ever will be activated are close to zero.
 In addition, they use costly database space.

-We recommend to add at least one clean up rule to automatically clean up non identifiable profiles that haven't been active for 365 days.
+We recommend that you add at least one clean up rule to automatically clean up non-identifiable profiles that haven't been active for 365 days.

 Settings > General

 In the Profile Clean up section, you can create rules that determine when a visitor profile is removed from the BlueConic database.
 The rules are based on a specific period of inactivity and they can also be enhanced by adding criteria based on one or more empty profile properties.
 Any visitor profile that matches a clean up rule is removed.
 The clean up of visitor profiles does not happen at a specific time — it is a continuous process.

 All clean up rules are based on a period of inactivity.
 The start time of the period of inactivity is the last visited date/time.
 The minimum period of inactivity that a clean up rule can have is 90 days.
 If you create more than one clean up rule, they have an "OR" relationship with each other which means that multiple rules can be in force at the same time.